 Magyar Telekom also has third party loans denominated in EUR, for the majority of which we also concluded cross-currency interest rate swap agreements with one of the substantial Hungarian banks to eliminate FX risk in connection with these loans and hedge the whole foreign currency denominated cash flows of these loans.
 Even though the Group does not apply hedge accounting, the change in the HUF/EUR exchange rate has limited (net) impact on Profit before tax related to the hedged loans and the swaps together.
 As of December 31, 2013, a 10% weaker HUF would cause an FX loss of approximately HUF 0.8 billion on the EUR denominated loans, while the swap agreements would have a compensating impact of a gain of approximately HUF 0.7 billion.
-As of December 31, 2012, a 15% weaker HUF would have a compensating impact of a loss of approximately HUF 0.7 billion.
-As of December 31, 2012, a 15% weaker HUF would have caused an FX loss of approximately HUF 0.4 billion on the EUR denominated loans, while the swap agreements would have a compensating impact of a loss of approximately HUF 0.4 billion.
-As of December 31, 2012, a 15% stronger HUF would have caused an FX loss of approximately HUF 0.4 billion on the EUR denominated loans, while the swap agreements would have had a compensating impact of a gain of approximately HUF 0.4 billion.
-As of December 31, 2012, a 15% stronger HUF would have caused an FX gain of approximately HUF 0.4 billion on the EUR denominated loans, while the swap agreements would have had a compensating impact of a portion approximately HUF 0.4 billion.
-As of December 31, 2012, a 15% stronger HUF would have caused an FX gain of approximately HUF 0.4 billion on the EUR denominated loans, while the swap agreements would have had a compensating impact of a portion approximately HUF 0.4 billion.
-As of December 31, 2012, a 15% stronger HUF would have had a compensating impact of a portion the EUR denominated loans, while the swap agreements would have had a compensating impact of a portion the EUR denominat
+As of December 31, 2013, a 10% stronger HUF would cause an FX gain of approximately HUF 0.8 billion on the EUR denominated loans, while the swap agreements would have a compensating impact of a loss of approximately HUF 0.7 billion.
+As of December 31, 2012, a 15% weaker HUF would have caused an FX loss of approximately HUF 0.4 billion on the EUR denominated loans, while the swap agreements would have had a compensating impact of a gain of approximately HUF 0.4 billion.
+As of December 31, 2012, a 15% stronger HUF would have caused an FX gain of approximately HUF 0.4 billion on the EUR denominated loans, while the swap agreements would have had a compensating impact of a loss of approximately HUF 0.4 billion.